mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 - Restore the backup with `gprestore` to the destination Greenplum cluster on EL 8.
 - Remove the source Greenplum cluster on the EL 7 systems.

-The advantages of this method are different options for storage locations, and any migration issues do not impact the source cluster.
+The advantages of this method are different options for storage locations, and migration issues not impacting the source cluster.
 The disadvantage of this method is that it requires two separate Greenplum clusters during the migration.
 It is also generally slower than Greenplum Copy, and it requires table locks to perform a full backup.

 ### <a id="simultaneous"></a>Simultaneous, In-Place Upgrade